Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/python-read-data-from-a-google-sheet.md

 def main():
 ```

-In there we will make all our needed actions.
+In there, we will make all our needed actions.
 I'll break these up into sections.

-The first part we need to do is authenticate our application with the API.
+In the first part, we need to authenticate our application with the API.
 We start by creating a `creds` variable.
 Then we will check if we already have a `token.json` file locally.

 If we don't have this file, we will ask the credential flow to run.
 This will prompt a browser and asks us to authenticate our google account with the application and set the token.json file.